dave360-web/dave360-web/README.md

 - 👋 Hi, I’m David iheuko
-- 👀 I’m interested in web developement
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning web developement
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on an open source project in github
 - 📫 How to reach me iheukodavid830@gmail.com
 - 😄 Pronouns: he/him